nitrologic/fountain/README.md

 # ꕶLOP Fountain ⛲

-Home of nitrologic slop fountain — the 4th generation roha foundry forge LLM tool.
+Home of nitrologic Slop Fountain — a 4th generation roha foundry forge LLM tool.

-Exposing 249 models from 8 providers the research project Fountain 1.5.0 ⛲ approaches connected.
+Exposing 249 models from 8 providers the LLM research project Fountain 1.5.0 ⛲ approaches connected.

 > Planet earth is blue and there is nothing I can do - David Bowie

 > maximum prompt length exceeded - every model ever

 ## SSH and Discord